 Confidence reflects data completeness.
 If the experimentation API timed out or the incident tracker rate-limited, confidence drops — and a low-confidence PROCEED is auto-promoted to WATCH on uncertainty alone.
 Treat every threshold as an initial heuristic.
 Calibrate against your false-positive and false-negative rates.

 The signal weights and verdict thresholds above are illustrative defaults drawn from common deploy failure patterns.
 Your infrastructure topology, team size, deploy cadence, and incident distribution will need different calibration.
-Teams that skip the 60-90 day calibration phase consistently find blast radius is underweighted (push it from 0.25 toward 0.30-0.35) and time-to-Friday is overweighted for teams with non-Friday incident patterns.
+Teams that skip the 60-90 day calibration phase consistently find blast radius is underweighted (push it from 0.25 toward 0.30-0.35) and time-to-Friday is overweighted for teams whose incidents cluster on Mondays or mid-week.
 Run advisory-only first.
 Trust the data, not the defaults.

 Engineers guess at deploy timing from vibes